heitzke/heitzke.com/source/2012-10-15-mechanic_work_vs_development.html.markdown

 ---
 Recently, again, I've been trying to read a bit more often.
 After attending UXWeek in San Fran a few months ago I heard Austin Kleon give a great talk on 'Stealing like an Artist'.
 After throughly enjoying his talk, I found that he wrote a book that shared a title with his talk. (it's [right here](http://www.austinkleon.com/steal/), it's great)

 Anyhow, it's a nice and short read, but one of the parts that really stuck out to me was about how you shouldn't give up on hobbies and outlets that don't seem to fit inline with your career.
-Personally, I grew up around cars and auto work and it evolved into an amazingly wonderful albeit *expensive* and *taxing*.
+Personally, I grew up around cars and auto work and it evolved into an amazingly wonderful albeit *expensive* and *taxing* hobby.
 Naturally, there isn't a whole lot of connection between auto work and development, but it's a very rewarding release to *actually* get out there and truly work with your hands.

 ### 1. If you don't have all the right tools to start, you're going to have a bad time.